 “By the Imperium's honour we will attend.
 I...
 I apologise on behalf of X'ianna, one is woefully inexperienced in matters of diplomacy and etiquette for rank, but one is important to the Imperium.
 I plead for patience in its regard.”

 “Of course,” Do-Mi-Ti responsded.
 Both Jackson and Keral confirmed they will be attending the function and Keral once again mentioned Gren and stressed what an incredible gesture her attendance was.
 I was curious to see if she really was five metres tall, like I'd heard some Nindral females grew to.
 Do- Mi-Ti leaned over to me in a quiet moment.

 “I did not like that X'ianna, it was no diplomat.
 Bivarians can act on animosity with no care of the consequences when not properly disciplined.
 It worries me, and I want you to make sure you are prepared for her if need be.”
 I sincerely hoped that wouldn't be the case, but, it was common knowledge where to shoot a Bivarian on Earth.

 “Give me a bigger gun then.”
 Do-Mi-Ti sighed, at least I think it was a sigh, it was a long hollow, but quiet shrill.

 “It would be for the best.
 I'm sure the Councillor will provide something if we request it.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, hybridialWrite a Review